• About Us

 Use wild boar and apple sausages for an inspired winter take on sausage and mash.
 Serve with winter root mash and confit of Savoy with a rich jus.

-At its best: throughout winter
+At its best: Throughout winter

 Non-Game Meats